PopcornShrimp/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ## Configuring and securing Teams media traffic

-Some administrators may require more detailed information on how call flows operate in Teams using a split tunnelling model and how connections are secured.
+Some administrators may require more detailed information on how call flows operate in Teams using a split tunneling model and how connections are secured.

 ### Configuration